aatuh/recsys/docs/onboarding_checklist.md

 # Onboarding Checklist

 Use this guide as a suggested ramp-up path for new teammates.
 Timelines are indicative—feel free to move faster or slower based on your background.
-Focus on the persona closest to your role; you do **not** have to complete every item.
+Focus on the persona closest to your role; you do **not** have to complete every item. **Before starting, complete the “New here?” path in `README.md` (business overview → narrative → hosted quickstart → API reference).**

+---

+### Phase 0 – All personas

+- Follow the four-step path in `README.md` so you have the business context, the narrative walkthrough (`docs/zero_to_first_recommendation.md`), the hosted HTTP quickstart, and the API reference baseline.
+- Skim `docs/concepts_and_metrics.md` as part of that path so guardrail terms sound familiar.

 ---